Samir Nasri

-Personal life
+Early life

 Nasri was born in Septèmes-les-Vallons, a northern suburb of Marseille, to French nationals of Algerian descent.
-His mother, Ouassila Ben Saïd, and father, Abdelhafid Nasri, were both born in France; his father being born and raised in Marseille, and his mother being from nearby Salon-de-Provence.
+His mother, Ouassila Ben Saïd, and father, Abdelhafid Nasri, were both born in France; his father being born and raised in Marseille, and his mother being from the nearby Salon-de-Provence.
 Nasri's grandparents emigrated to France from Algeria.
 His mother is a housewife and his father previously worked as a bus driver before becoming his son's personal manager.
 At the start of his football career, Nasri initially played under his mother's surname, Ben Saïd, before switching to Nasri, his father's surname, following his selection to the France under-16 team.
-He is the eldest of four children and is a Muslim.
+He is the eldest of four siblings and describes himself as a non-practicing Muslim.
 Nasri has a younger sister named Sonia and twin brothers named Walid and Malik.
 All four were raised in La Gavotte Peyret.
 After joining Arsenal in England, Nasri settled in Hampstead, a district of North London.
 His cousin, Kaïs Nasri, is also a professional footballer.